 This post contains affiliate links.

-Our first day in the parks was spent at Epcot.
-Originally we were going to wake up early and catch the first bus there, but the kiddos needed some extra sleep, so we arrived a little bit later than planned.
+Originally we were going to wake up early and catch the first bus to Epcot, but the kiddos needed some extra sleep, so we arrived a little bit later than planned.

 Our plan for the day started at the Seabase.
 Dinomite and Bulldozer especially loved looking at all of the aquariums.
 But first we headed to the Finding Nemo ride.
 The boys rode with Jason.
 I took the girls.
 Thanks to our wheelchair tags, we were able to take the strollers all the way to the ride.
 We only had to take Sunshine out when it was time to transfer her to the ride.
 This helped us so much.

 The ride itself was okay.
 I couldn't believe how dark it was and there were definitely parts that were scary for Sunshine.
 She screamed a little, but did okay for the most part.
 Once off the ride, we continued our tour of the aquariums.